Filter Options

 What is the typical size of a group on a shared trip?

 “On a budget safari there can be up to 10 people in the vehicle, which can detract from the wildlife-viewing experience.
-If you’ve signed up to a multicountry overland tour in a specially designed bus, you should check the max number of people they will fit into the bus.
-Note though, in many parks and reserves these kind of vehicles are banned.
+If you’ve signed up to a multicountry overland tour in a specially designed bus, you should check the maximum number of people they will fit into the bus.
+Note though, in many parks and reserves these kinds of vehicles are banned.
 If you’re on a mid-range group safari, there will likely be between four and six people in the group.
 On a high-end safari, there isn’t much difference between a group safari and a private safari.”

 3

-What happens if I sign-up for a group tour but it doesn't attract enough people?
+What happens if I sign up for a group tour but it doesn’t attract enough people?

 “Every company will have its own terms and conditions.
 You should check these carefully before signing up.
 Reputable companies will try and make satisfactory alternative arrangements for you.
 This most likely means altering the route somewhat to be able to merge two small groups into one.
 Otherwise you’ll be given the options of paying a bit more for the tour operator to run the safari as advertised or canceling and getting a full reimbursement.
 Reimbursements don’t include any flights purchased.
 Or, alternative travel dates might be offered.
 Make sure you read the fine print and ask if anything is unclear or missing.
 Always choose your operator carefully.
 Reading recent reviews can be useful.”